UTCG/Projects/_posts/2020-10-12-Week1 - Welcome.md

 *   Taught in CSC108 and CSC148 (Beginner Computer Science Courses)
 *   Syntax (ordering of letters and words in the language) is simple to learn and use
 *   Very popular for scripting, which means you can automate lots of 3D modelling programs with Python
-*   Many Libraries like OpenCV (Computer Vision), Tkinkter, NumPy (working with lots of data points and math), Django (web development), and many more!
+*   Many Libraries like OpenCV (Computer Vision), NumPy (working with lots of data points and math), Flask (web development) Tkinkter (making interfaces like windows and buttons), and many more!

 **Git:** Git is a technology that allows for collaboration within your team, and version control.
 Git is useful for: